 Adding your dog’s favorite toys could make the bed more appealing.
 Adding toys helps lure your dog into the pet bed and helps it get acquainted with its new sleeping area.

 Opt for a premium blanket crafted from specialized multi-layered fabric, ensuring unparalleled coziness and softness for your beloved furbaby.
 Gradually, you can start moving the blanket to other preferred spots.

 A great way to train your dog to start sleeping on its pet bed is by draining its energy during play and directing it to its bed to rest.
 However, using this training method may be tricky since you may have a dog with a lot of energy to expend.

-Dogs respond well to commands and are very obedient when told to do or not do something, provided they are well trained.
+Dogs respond well to commands and are very obedient when told to do or not do something, provided they are well-trained.
 Puppies get easier after six months allowing you to train your dog to understand and follow commands like “no” or “off,” etc.

-Using these commands during bedtime will come in handy to training your dog to stop sleeping on your bed.
+Using these commands during bedtime will come in handy in training your dog to stop sleeping on your bed.
 Study your dog’s behavior.
 When it jumps on your bed, immediately command it to get off.